 The King’s Alumni Association provides you the opportunity to pre-order a King’s degree frame to help mark this special occasion.
 The pre-ordered frame will be available for pickup in the lobby of the A & A Building immediately following the graduation ceremonies.

 The monies raised from the sale of these frames will be used to support the Alumni Association’s priority of providing financial assistance to students through scholarships and bursaries.

 Taking its name from the “laurel” wreaths worn by graduates in the middle ages, the King’s Baccalaureate service is an Anglican service of Choral Matins held in the Chapel at 10:30 a.m. on Encaenia day.
 The graduands who wish to attend assemble in their gowns and hoods at 10:15 a.m. in the Board Room and process into the chapel and sit together as a class.
 Attendance is optional, but graduands are strongly encouraged to participate in this traditional college service led by the Chaplain and Chapel Choir.
 The service lasts for one hour, and includes a brief address given by one of the honorary degree recipients.
 The service includes contributions from a number of faith traditions and is meant to be inclusive for all.
 Family and friends are welcome to attend.
 There are no tickets required for this service.

-The full ceremony will be livestreamed online at ukings.ca.
-A link to the livestream will be available closer to the ceremony.
+The full ceremony will be livestreamed online, beginning at 2:00pm.
+A programme will be available online to follow along.